mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 ## Acknowledgments

 I'd like to thank **David Florian** ([@DrDFlo](https://www.drdflo.com/)) for his help and feedback while navigating adaptation of [his Ottobot design](http://openliquidhandler.com/) for my application.
-Thank you to my fellow makers for all your feedback, my supportive labmates (Briana Claassen, Teddy Borland, Mary Block, Steve Massie, and Nanci Adair), and and my incredibly patient, kind, and brilliant adviser, **Dr. David Gent**.
+Thank you to my fellow makers for all your feedback, my supportive labmates (Briana Claassen, Teddy Borland, Mary Block, Steve Massie, and Nanci Adair), and and my incredibly patient, kind, supportive, and brilliantly inisightful adviser, **Dr. David Gent**.

 <sub>  To be clear, I collaborate with people that aren't named David too :sweat_smile:    </sub>